Vyner Street: Geography

 Vyner Street is part of the wider Regents Canal Conservation Area, established in 2008.
 To the south of Vyner Street is Wadeson Street, which contains a row of three-storey Victorian workshops mostly converted to residential use.
 Both types contribute to the character of the area.

 Transport

-No London Buses routes operate on or in Vyner Street but some do call on nearby Cambridge Heath Road and Mare Street.
+No London Buses routes operate in Vyner Street but some call on nearby Cambridge Heath Road and Mare Street.
 These include the 26, 48, 55, 106, 254, 388, D6 and night buses N26, N55 and N253.
 The D6 terminates near Ash Grove since 2014.